What is Lyme disease?

 What are the symptoms of Lyme disease?

 In most people, the first symptom of Lyme disease is a red rash known as erythema migrans.
 The rash starts as a small red spot that expands over a period of days or weeks, forming a circular, triangular, or oval-shaped rash.
 Because it appears as a red ring that surrounds a clear center area, the rash may resemble a bull's eye.

 The rash can range in size from that of a dime to the entire width of a person's back.
 It appears within 1 to 4 weeks of the tick bite, usually at the site of a bite.
 As infection spreads, several rashes can appear at different sites on the body.

-If the infection goes untreated, a majority of those affected may develop recurrent attacks of painful and swollen joints that last a few days to a few months.
+If the infection goes untreated, a majority of those affected may develop repeated attacks of painful and swollen joints that last a few days to a few months.

 Memory loss, difficulty with concentration, and a change in mood or sleeping habits have also been associated with Lyme disease.
-However, Lyme disease rarely causes these nonspecific symptoms.
+However, Lyme disease rarely causes these nonspecific symptoms on an ongoing basis.

 Less commonly, Lyme disease can result in eye inflammation, hepatitis, and severe fatigue, although none of these problems is likely to appear without other Lyme disease symptoms being present.